zedlopez/ifm/The Recipe Book.md

 (In theory the language here should perhaps be "several carried things" – but Inform is still going to process multiply-giving item by item, unless we redirect it.
 More about this in a moment.)

 When handling an action that uses the `"[things]"` token, the parser makes a list of every item to which it is going to apply the action: this is called the multiple objects list.
-The multiple objects list can be the result of a vague request (``get all``) or a specific one involving identical multiples (``get pennies``, ``get three apples``) or a very specific one involving unique, named nouns (``get gerbil, apple, and pomegranate``).
+The multiple objects list can be the result of a vague request (``GET ALL``) or a specific one involving identical multiples (``GET PENNIES``, ``GET THREE APPLES``) or a very specific one involving unique, named nouns (``GET GERBIL, APPLE, AND POMEGRANATE``).

-We can manipulate what Inform includes in ``all`` in sentences like ``take all`` with the "deciding whether all includes..." activity; for instance
+We can manipulate what Inform includes in ``ALL`` in sentences like ``TAKE ALL`` with the "deciding whether all includes..." activity; for instance

 	Rule for deciding whether all includes scenery: it does not.

-prevents ``take all`` from applying to things that can't be moved anyway, avoiding lots of lines like
+prevents ``TAKE ALL`` from applying to things that can't be moved anyway, avoiding lots of lines like

 	tree: That's hardly portable.
 	swing set: That's hardly portable.